retro16/acsi2stm/README.md

  * The http://atari.8bitchip.info website and his author, who also contributes on various forums.
  * The Hatari developpers.
 I used its source code as a reference for ACSI commands.
- * The UltraSatan project for their documentation.
+ * The UltraSatan project for their documentation and their RTC clock tool.
- * Sr Antonio, Edu Arana, Frederick321, Ulises74, Maciej G., Olivier Gossuin and Marcel Prisi for their very detailed feedback that helped me a lot for fine tuning the DRQ/ACK signals and other various aspects of the projects.
+ * Sr Antonio, Edu Arana, Frederick321, Ulises74, Maciej G., Olivier Gossuin, Marcel Prisi and Tomasz Orczyk for their very detailed feedback that helped me a lot for fine tuning the DRQ/ACK signals and other various aspects of the projects.
- * All people contributing on GitHub.
+ * All people contributing on GitHub, for their code, their ideas, the issues they submit, and their patience when things fail !